G4brym/alchemy/alchemy-web/src/content/docs/providers/cloudflare/ai-search.md

 });
 ```

-## Using an Explicit AiSearchToken
+## Service Token

-By default, `AiSearch` automatically creates a service token with the required permissions.
-If you need more control, you can create and manage the token explicitly:
+`AiSearch` automatically creates and manages a service token with the required permissions.
+You don't need to pass any credentials or tokens — Alchemy handles this for you.

+The automatically created token has:
+- **AI Search Index Engine** permission
+- **Workers R2 Storage Write** permission

+When the AI Search instance is destroyed, the token is automatically cleaned up.

+### Using an Explicit Token

+If you need more control over the token lifecycle (e.g., sharing a token across multiple instances), you can create an [AiSearchToken](/providers/cloudflare/ai-search-token) explicitly:

 ```ts
 import { AiSearch, AiSearchToken, R2Bucket } from "alchemy/cloudflare";